What Is Spastic Hemiplegia?

 - Family counseling and training

-The goal of the initiative is to make services accessible and affordable for all people dealing with a type of CP or other serious condition.
+The goal of the initiative is to make services accessible and affordable for all people dealing with a type of cerebral palsy or other serious condition.
 Some services are offered free of charge, while others are priced on a sliding-scale basis.

-The following suggestions can help caregivers find assistance and support after a child is diagnosed with spastic CP:
+The following suggestions can help caregivers find assistance and support after a child is diagnosed with spastic cerebral palsy:

 - Stay up-to-date on new healing modalities